cklukas/ckUtilities/implementation/ai/01-phase0-scaffolding.md

 ## Implementation Steps

-1. **Vendor llama.cpp**
-   1. Create `third_party/llama.cpp/` by adding the upstream source at a pinned commit (document the commit hash in `third_party/llama.cpp/README.cktools.md`).
-No git submodules.
-   2. Add a `third_party/llama.cpp/CMakeLists.txt` wrapper if upstream does not ship one suitable for embedding.
-Configure it to expose a static library target named `llama_cpp`.
+1. **Fetch llama.cpp automatically**
+   1. Add a helper (e.g., `cmake/FetchLlama.cmake`) that declares a `FetchContent` block pointing at the pinned upstream commit.
-   3. Update the top-level `CMakeLists.txt` to include a new option `CKAI_BACKEND_LLAMA` (default `ON`) and add `add_subdirectory(third_party/llama.cpp)` guarded by the option.
+   2. Update the top-level `CMakeLists.txt` to include the helper when `CKAI_BACKEND_LLAMA=ON` and ensure the upstream target `llama` is available to dependents.
-   4. For reproducibility, add any required patch files under `third_party/patches/llama.cpp/` and document how to apply them in the README.
+   3. For reproducibility, document the pinned commit hash and keep optional patches under `third_party/patches/llama.cpp/` if they become necessary.

 2. **Create core AI library skeleton**
    1. Under `lib/`, add a new directory `ckai_core/` with `CMakeLists.txt`, headers in `include/ck/ai/`, and a minimal `src/` directory.